-The Council on Aging of Southwestern Ohio (COA) uses the SAMS software, developed by Harmony Information Systems to report AoA's NAPIS data.
+The Council on Aging of Southwestern Ohio (COA) uses the SAMS software, developed by Wellsky Aging and Disability System to report AoA's NAPIS data.
 SAMS allows each provider to access via the web a database to enter client registrations.
-The database is housed at Harmony.
-Client information comes directly from the "NAPIS Intake Forms" provided by COA.
+The database is housed at Wellsky Aging and Disability System.
+Client information comes directly from the "NAPIS Client Registration" form provided by COA.
 SAMS also serves as a billing system for Title III services.